LoicCol/eve/README.md

 ### Upcoming Features

+- [ ] Well manage the events time.
 - [ ] Limit editing permissions to admin (currently only the creator).
 - [x] List events for all groups a user is in.
   - [ ] Add search functionality.